• Home

 Our Vision

-Using Athletics to Cope is licensed by the Tennessee Department of Mental Health and Substance Abuse Services to provide:
+Using Athletics to Cope is licensed by the Tennessee Department of Mental Health and Substance Abuse Services to provide mental health treatment, personal support services, and alcohol and drug abuse services.
+This licensure ensures we meet state standards for safety, quality, and care for youth and families we serve.

 Meet Our Team